 The Dutch market potential for cocoa

-The Netherlands is the largest importer of cocoa beans and home to the largest cocoa grinding industry in the world.
-The Netherlands imported almost 92% of its cocoa beans from West Africa in 2018, primarily as bulk cocoa.
+The Netherlands is the largest importer of cocoa beans and home to one of the largest cocoa grinding industries in the world.
+The Netherlands imported almost 91% of its cocoa beans from West Africa in 2020, primarily as bulk cocoa.
 The demand for high-quality cocoa, however, is growing and attracting further interest in cocoa beans from Latin American countries.

 Contents of this page

 This document focuses on cocoa beans (whole or broken, raw or roasted), which corresponds to HS code 1801.
 Harmonised System (HS) codes are used to classify products and to calculate international trade statistics, such as imports and exports.

 The cocoa tree (Theobroma cacao) grows in tropical areas between 15 and 20 degrees latitude north and south of the equator in Africa, Asia and Latin America.
 Cocoa pods grow directly from the trunk and thicker branches of the tree.
 After extraction from the pod, cocoa seeds (beans) are fermented and (sun) dried.
 A cocoa producing tree can deliver on average 7-9 kg of dry beans per year.

 The three main varieties of the cocoa tree as distinguished by the international cocoa market are the following:

 - Forastero is the predominant cocoa variety.
 It is mainly cultivated in Africa, but also in Central and South America.
 It accounts for around 80% of global cocoa production.
 Forastero grows faster and gives a higher yield than other cocoa varieties.
 The beans have a strong, earthy flavour.
 Generally, bulk cocoa beans come from Forastero trees.
 Well-known Forastero subspecies are Amelonado and Nacional.
 Nacional trees in Ecuador produce fine flavour cocoa.